TillF/WASA-SED/docs/index.md

 *Manning\_n*\*:		Manning’s n roughness coefficient<br>
 *irrigation*\*:   irrigation flag (1: on, 0: off)<br>

-In this file the SVC's that are to be irrigated are selected by adding a "1" in the ninth column (irrigation) in the according line.
+In the already existing file `svc.dat`a ninth column with the column name "irrigation" needs to be created.
+The SVC's that are to be irrigated are selected by adding a "1" in the ninth column (irrigation) in the according line.
 Every other SVC that should not be irrigated receives a "0" instead.

 **2)** `irri.dat`